MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ### Available metrics

-Depending on the resource that you select, the metrics that you see will be different.
+The metrics that you see depend on the resource that you select.
 Metrics are scoped differently for online endpoints and online deployments.

 #### Metrics at endpoint scope